FractalCrab/EC212/index.md

 * If you want to see some examples of how machine learning has been blended with Econometrics in recent years, I'm very happy to recommend papers for you to glance at.
 Please don't expect to understand any of them now unless you have a very strong statistics background, as there's a lot of ground to cover between the start of EC212 and the research frontier.
 But in case you're interested, some famous examples are [Double Debiased Machine Learning](https://academic.oup.com/ectj/article/21/1/C1/5056401) - which talks about how you can use modern machine learning methods to help solve a particular metrics problem which people found tricky for decades, and [Political Bias](https://scholar.harvard.edu/files/shapiro/files/politext.pdf) - which uses textual analysis methods to measure the political bias of congressmen and women in the US House of Representatives

 * If you're interested in the kind of thing I do my research in, I'm working nowadays on methods which help to analyze external validity - the question of when different causal effects are bigger or smaller in different situations (such as a policy being more effective if implemented in one country than another).
 A presentation which I gave to some of the PhD students summarizing one of the first methods people used to do this is [here](Bayes_Hierarchical_Models_etc.pdf)

-## Bonus Teaching Resources
-These were written by me for previous courses I've taught
-* [Point of Stats](Point of Stats.pdf) - this is a presentation which talks about hypothesis testing, how it's applied to OLS, and what estimation is all about